 Leasehold properties in Scotland

 Leasehold properties aren’t as common in Scotland.
-When buying a flat in Edinburgh, Scotland, you usually own your property’s freehold and a company known as a factor is responsible for the upkeep of the common areas.
+When buying a flat in Edinburgh, you usually own your property’s freehold.
+A company known as a factor is responsible for the upkeep of the common areas.
 You pay the equivalent of service charges to this company, which are called factoring charges.

 Can it be beneficial to own a leasehold property?

 Owning a leasehold property isn’t always seen as a negative.
 A long lease of 999 years is on a par with having a freehold.
-You also don’t have to worry about dealing with the upkeep of the common areas and if you’re experiencing any issues, such as problems with noisy neighbours, the freeholder should deal with this.
+You also don’t have to worry about dealing with the upkeep of the common areas.
+As well as that, if you’re experiencing any issues, such as problems with noisy neighbours, the freeholder should deal with this.
 The freeholder also normally arranges the buildings insurance and you just contribute towards it via the service charge.